lesandie/md-cv/README.md

 In terms of computing, networking and storage infrastructure, CESGA runs its own datacenter so we built what we needed using our computing and networking resources (OpenStack & CloudStack & OpenNebula).

-I've been working 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...) developing many activities and projects while managing the technical team of the e-learning area.
+I've have worker 15+ years at CESGA with many talented colleagues from different areas (networking, computing, apps ...) developing many activities and projects while managing the technical team of the e-learning area.
 Some remarkable ones:

 * Design and implementation of backend infrastructures with different OSS technologies and tools for CESGA's main services: